bgroff/kala-app/docs/user/projects.rst

 Documents by the files type.
 If you only want to see images in click the "Filter by Category" select box, select images then click "Sort Documents".

+To view a Documents detail click the name of the Document.

 If you would like to **create a new version** of a Document, you can do that from this page as well.
 To do this, find the Document that you would like to upload a new version to, then click the "Add Version" link.
 Follow the same instructions for uploading a Document as listed above.